 Honestly, it was pretty fantastic!
 The old Shows were all about spectacle and theatre.
 The new show is more about natural behaviors, and with a creature, as impressive as an adult Orca these behaviors are as impressive as anything from the past.
 But the reality is it’s not all that different from the old Shamu Shows, there is more of a focus on education rather than glitzy dance numbers but as far as we are concerned that’s great.
 The actual tricks performed are pretty similar.
-A selection of breaches, jumps, Tail slaps and beach landings.
-There are still the Famous crowd drenchings which draw such laughter from the Dry portions of the crowd.
+A selection of breaches, jumps, Tail slaps, and beach landings.
+There are still the Famous crowd drenchings that draw such laughter from the Dry portions of the crowd.
 Be aware you do run the risk of being completely drenched if you sit in the Splash Zone.
 Really if you get caught in the wrong spot you might as well have just jumped in the pool!
 Sitting right in the middle of the amphitheater we missed the worst of it but there are no guarantees unless you head up to the Dry zones, but that is little fun!

 The day had become seriously warm and Sitting in the Ampitherer things really heated up so a little splashing was a welcome relief.
 All too soon the show had ended.
-We spent a little more time seeing the last few exhibits we had missed before the show, took another ide on the Electric Eel as the queue was none existant and then headed out of the park.
+We spent a little more time seeing the last few exhibits we had missed before the show, took another ride on the Electric Eel as the queue was still none existent, and then headed out of the park.
 The low crowd levels had meant we had got around everything in super-fast time and after a quick Uber ride back to the Hotel we had a bit of free time.

 The Pool at the hotel is nothing to write home about but we were oceanfront on Pacific Beach so headed over to the Main Pool, The Pacific Ocean!
-A few hours relaxing on the beach in the wonderful Spring Sunshine was just the tonic!
+A few hours of relaxing on the beach in the wonderful Spring Sunshine was just the tonic!
 Then back to the hotel to get ready for the evening.

 Belmont Park – $56

 The plan was to take a stroll down the Beach Walk to Belmont Park.
 The stroll was gorgeous in the early evening air as we dodged the endless Electric Scooter and Bikes that whizz up and down the beach all day long.
-We are unsure if this is a passing phase or the sign of future travel.
+We are unsure if this is a passing phase or a sign of future travel.
 But they look a whole lot of fun and are very cheap and accessible.
 But Kate has never been into Biking so we left them to the locals.

-Belmont Park is an old fashioned beachfront amusement park.
+Belmont Park is an old-fashioned beachfront amusement park.
 With the Pass, you get an all-access wristband meaning you get unlimited rides and attractions.
 The Cut-Off for using the pass is 5:30 pm but once used the wristband is good until closing.
 Unfortunately being early in the season there was a limited selection of open rides.
 It was a little disappointing for us as adults.
 In high season this would be a great way to spend an evening, but as it was $56 was an incredible amount to spend.
 If we didn’t have the pass this would definitely be a skip!
 However, the place was awash with happy and excited kids of all ages.
 They were certainly enjoying the rides!

-We had a ride on the Beach Blaster, Octatron and the Belmont Express.
+We had a ride on the Beach Blaster, Octatron, and the Belmont Express.
 We even went on the Carousel!
 There is also Mini Golf, Lazer Tag, High Ropes, and a climbing wall.
 We were really disappointed the Zip Line and the Control Freak were closed as these are a large proportion of the Adult rides at the park.

-The Main Attraction for is was running, however.
+The Main Attraction for it was running, however.
 The Giant Dipper.
-A real old school Wooden Roller Coaster.
-Built-in 1925 it’s a real heritage item and as they say, They just don’t make ’em like this anymore.
+A real old-school Wooden Roller Coaster.
+Built in 1925 it’s a real heritage item and as they say, They just don’t make ’em like this anymore.
 What it lacks in pure speed and height against its modern ancestors it makes up for in old school fear.
 The whole thing just feels unsafe and about to come off the tracks.
 It’s been running for nearly 100 years without crashing, but it sure feels far less secure than it should.
 This is the charm of these rides though, and we love the Great Dipper.
 It probably wasn’t worth $56 each but glad to have had it on the Pass.
 As we say With an attraction Pass you are far more likely to do things you just wouldn’t have without.

 Food Options are limited at the Park so we decided to look for something as we strolled back.
 We headed over to the Mission Bay side of the Peninsular for the first stretch.
 It is very serene and peaceful on this side.
 The still waters lapping the beach and just the odd paddle boarder gliding by and a few dog walkers and joggers in the paths.
 A very peaceful stroll checking out some wonderful properties and imagining living here!

 Once we got back to the more populated areas we started looking for some food.
 We found a nice Pizza place with a great roof terrace and ordered a whole Pie to share with a 50/50 topping.
 When it arrived it was bigger than the table and took some taking down but it was very tasty which helped a lot with that.
-However, there was still no chance we could demolish it and the food beat man on this occasion.
+However, there was still no chance we could demolish it, and the food beat man on this occasion.
 So we loaded the remains up in a box and headed back to the hotel with breakfast sorted for tomorrow.